Guidelines for the Rezoning Process

 Marshfield Plan Commission Recommends zoning district boundaries and regulations to the Common Council.

-Department of Planning & Economic Development Administers and enforces the zoning regulations.
+Development Services Department Administers and enforces the zoning regulations.
 Reviews and recommends actions on rezoning requests and ordinance changes to the Plan Commission.

 Marshfield Zoning Board of Appeals Reviews appeals of decisions of the Building Inspector and Zoning Administrator.
 Also has the power to interpret provisions of the zoning ordinance and grant variances from its requirements.